-Other factors that may increase the risk of suicidal ideation include:
+Other things that may raise the risk are:

-- Lack of a support system
+- Lack of support

 - Poor coping skills

-- History of hasty or violent behaviors
+- History of acting without thinking or of being violent

 |Copyright © Nucleus Medical Media, Inc.

 - Talk about feelings of despair

-- Withdraw from family and friends
+- Pull away from family and friends

-Other symptoms may include:
+Other problems may be:

 - Sleeping too little or too much

-- Increased use of alcohol or drugs
+- Using more alcohol or drugs

-- Talking about feeling trapped or in unbearable pain
+- Talking about feeling trapped or being in pain